 If you’re currently planning your big day, you may well be surprised at the mounting costs of all the elements it takes to pull off your dream wedding… We know, it’s expensive!
-However, if you’re willing to put in the effort and a couple of extra hours, there are SO many ways in which a touch of DIY can save the day (and your wallet!).
+However, if you’re willing to put in the effort and a couple of extra hours, there are SO many ways in which a few wedding DIY cheats can save the day (and your wallet!).
 Many couples now use DIY methods to personalise their weddings, as it’s the most beautiful, enjoyable and cost-saving way to create your wedding vision.
 As nerve-wrecking as it may feel first, it really is such a fun and thrifty way to personalise your wedding, especially once you get into the swing of it!
 And remember, you’re most certainly not alone when it comes to wedding DIY – Pinterest and Instagram will be your very best DIY friends when it comes to inspiration, and definitely rope in your mums and your ‘maids, that’s what they’re for!
 Just leave yourself plenty time!

 Hopefully today’s blog will give you the inspiration you need to get started on your way to wedding budget bliss so that you can save, save, save – and spend your money more wisely on the things that matter to you the most.